PLAYERS

 BUSINESS

-For the business, the objective was just as clear: increase tier completion, improve replay rates, and support the upgrade–purchase loop by surfacing value at the right moments without interrupting flow.
+From a business perspective, the goal was to increase tier completion, improve replay rates, and support the upgrade/purchase loop by surfacing value at the right moments without interrupting flow.

 UX

-At the UX level, I built a clear loop and a scalable framework for battling, progressing, and upgrading.
+My role was to design a clear loop and a scalable structure for battling, progressing, and upgrading inside the event.

-The goal was to fix clarity and rebuild the Marquee flow so it could support seasonal content.
-I grounded the redesign in how players actually interacted with the event, focusing on the moments that confused them, slowed them down, and pushed them out of the loop.
+The goal was to restore clarity to the Marquee flow and improve character bundle performance.
+I based the redesign on player behavior, focusing on the moments that confused, slowed progress, or pushed players out of the loop.

-I gathered real behavior signals from player comments, a full UX teardown, competitive analysis, and pre-production alignment with PMs, designers, and the economy team.
-From there, I reframed the experience and partnered with the the art team to build a character implementation workflow the team could scale for future events.
+I pulled signals from player feedback, a UX teardown, competitive analysis, and early alignment with PMs, design, and engineering.
+From there, I reframed the event and partnered with art to create a character implementation workflow that scaled for future releases.

 Research: